typohnebild/numpy-vs-mir/README.md

 | :--------------- | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |
 | Multigird cycles | 17  | 19  | 21  | 22  | 25  | 26  | 27  | 28  | 29  | 30  | 30  | 31  | 31  | 32  | 32  | 32  | 33  | 33  |  33  |  33  |  34  |  34  |  34  |  34  |  35  |  35  |  36  |  36  |  36  |  36  |  37  |  37  |  37  |  37  |  38  |  38  |  39  |  39  |  39  |
 | # levels         |  4  |  5  |  5  |  6  |  7  |  7  |  8  |  8  |  8  |  8  |  9  |  9  |  9  |  9  |  9  |  9  |  9  |  9  |  10  |  10  |  10  |  10  |  10  |  10  |  10  |  10  |  10  |  10  |  11  |  11  |  11  |  11  |  11  |  11  |  11  |  11  |  11  |  11  |  12  |

+This table is representative for all benchmarks.
+The number of multigrid cycles and levels are all the same for our multigrid implementations.

 ## Summary